acoustic-content-samples/content-delivery-ios-api/Readme.md

 sdk.logout()
 ```

-### How to run basic query
+### How to run a basic query

-At this moment SDK is ready to retireve data.
+Now the SDK is ready to retireve data.

 1. Create instance of DeliverySearch class